Kong/docs.konghq.com/app/1.3.x/proxy.md

 Incoming requests with a matching hostname set in the TLS connection's SNI extension would be routed to this Route.
-As mentioned, SNI routing applies not only to TLS, but also to other protocols carried over TLS - such as HTTPS and gRPCs.
-If more than one hostnames are specified, then any one of them can match with the incoming request (OR relationship between the names).
+As mentioned, SNI routing applies not only to TLS, but also to other protocols carried over TLS - such as HTTPS and If multiple SNIs are specified in the Route, any of them can match with the incoming request's SNI. with the incoming request (OR relationship between the names).

 SNI is determined at TLS handshake time and can not be modified after TLS connection